jason-fox/fox.jason.translate.xliff/README.md

 3. Copy the `API Key` and `URL` values.
 4. Within the plug-in alter the file `cfg/configuration.properties` to hold your `API Key` and `URL`.

+By default the **Frankfurt**  translation service URL used is: `https://gateway-fra.watsonplatform.net/language-translator/api/v3/translate`, amend this when using a **regional** instance.

 ---

 #### Microsoft Azure